 Played in 22 games during his first season at Utah State and averaged 10.6 minutes off the bench...
-Finished the year averaging 3.7 points and 0.7 rebounds, while shooting 40.9 percent from the field (27-66), 37.5 percent from three-point range (15-40) and 92.9 percent at the free throw line (13-14)...
+Finished the year averaging 3.7 points and 0.7 rebounds, while shooting 40.9 percent from the field (27-of-66), 37.5 percent from three-point range (15-of-40) and 92.9 percent at the free throw line (13-of-14)...
 Scored a season-high 17 points against Southern Utah (11/28) as he was 5-of-8 from the field and 5-of-6 from three-point range, which ranks tied for the ninth-best single-game shooting performance from behind the arc in school history...
 Scored eight or more points five times during the season...
 Had a season-high three rebounds against Brigham Young (12/2) and played a season-high 19 minutes in back-to-back games at Cal State Bakersfield (12/16) and Long Beach State (12/18)...
 An academic all-WAC honoree.

 Ranked as the 43rd-best prep player in Texas by Texas Hoops...
 Averaged 22.5 points per game as a prep senior and led Hebron High School to a 20-11 record and an appearance in the District 6 Championship game...
 During his senior season, he shot 53.0 percent from the field, 44.0 percent from three-point range and 76.0 percent from the free throw line...
 Scored a career-high 34 points in the district championship game against L.D.
 Bell High School and scored 30-plus points three times during the year...
 As a prep senior, he led his district with 739 points and was the second-leading scorer in the Dallas-Fort Worth area...
 Was named the District 6-5A Offensive Most Valuable Player as a senior and was a McDonald's All-American nominee...
 Also earned all-region honors during his senior season, along with earning all-district honors as both a junior and senior...
 During his junior campaign, he averaged approximately 11.0 points per game.

 Full name is Preston Jerome Medlin...
-Born March 26, 1991 in San Antonio, Texas...
+Born in San Antonio, Texas...
 Parents are Brenda and Dwayne Medlin...
 Has one brother...
 His mother competed in the heptathlon at the University of Oklahoma...
 Enjoys going to the mall, playing video games and all sports...
 Majoring in business administration.